 Vault references#

-Any secret field in the configuration can reference a value stored in OpenBao instead of containing the literal secret.
+Any secret field in the configuration can reference a value stored in the vault instead of containing the literal secret.
 Use the vault: prefix:

 [oidc]